pvass24/aws-modernization-with-neon/content/_index.md

 ---
-title: "AWS Workshop: Overcoming RDS Bottlenecks & Enhancing Development Workflows with Neon"
+title: "Branching Out: Improving RDS-Based Development with Neon + AWS"
 chapter: true
 weight: 1
 ---

-# AWS Workshop: Overcoming RDS Bottlenecks & Enhancing Development Workflows with Neon
+# Branching Out: Improving RDS-Based Development with Neon + AWS

 ![Neon Logo](/images/neon-logo.png)

 ## Welcome

-In this dynamic 120-minute workshop, discover how to supercharge your development speed by seamlessly integrating Neon with your existing AWS RDS Postgres setup.
+Discover how to enhance your development workflow by integrating Neon alongside your existing AWS RDS Postgres setup.

-While RDS remains the go-to choice for production environments, it often falls short in providing an optimal development experience.
-Enter Neon: a cutting-edge serverless PostgreSQL solution that offers powerful database branching capabilities.
-Neon provides a developer-friendly alternative for your development and testing environments, enabling you to enhance workflows and team collaboration without disrupting your production setup.
+RDS provides a robust and reliable foundation for production environments.
+Now, with Neon's innovative serverless PostgreSQL solution and powerful database branching capabilities, you can further optimize your development and testing processes.
+Learn how to leverage both technologies to create a more efficient, flexible development pipeline without altering your production infrastructure.

 What you'll learn:

-1. Setting up Neon as your agile development environment
+1. Implementing Neon as a complementary development environment
-2. Automating data transfer from RDS to Neon using pg_dump and GitHub Actions
+2. Streamlining data synchronization between RDS and Neon using pg_dump and GitHub Actions
-3. Efficiently migrating changes back to RDS
+3. Efficiently managing changes across both environments

-Our step-by-step guide will walk you through each process, ensuring you're equipped to:
+Our step-by-step guide will walk you through each process, enabling you to:

-• Iterate faster
+• Accelerate iteration cycles
-• Collaborate more effectively
+• Enhance team collaboration
-• Reduce development costs
+• Optimize resource utilization in development
-• Maintain a stable production database on RDS
+• Maintain consistency between development and production environments

-By the end of this workshop, you'll have the knowledge and tools to significantly improve your PostgreSQL development workflow, bridging the gap between RDS stability and Neon's flexibility.
+By the end of this workshop, you'll have the knowledge and tools to create a seamless workflow that combines the strengths of both RDS and Neon, elevating your PostgreSQL development experience.

-Join us and transform your database development experience!
+Join us to explore how RDS and Neon can work together to supercharge your database development process!